plen276/p4p-2025-physical-coding-blocks/README.md

     ```

 2. **Set up the Web Server:**
-    - Navigate to the `software` directory and follow the instructions in its `README.md` file.
+    - Navigate to the [`software/`](software/README.md) directory and follow the instructions in its `README.md` file.

 3. **Set up the Firmware:**
-    - Navigate to the `firmware/` directory and follow the instructions in its `README.md` file to build and upload the firmware to the devices.
+    - Navigate to the [`firmware/`](firmware/README.md) directory and follow the instructions in its `README.md` file to build and upload the firmware to the devices.